marilyn-n/this/README.md

 * function declaration
 * function expression
 * function constructor
+* object literal shorthand function
+* ES6 class shorthand method

 have a `this` keyword at execution time.
-Depending on the neighbours of the function when it is called (executed) the value  of `this` is set.
+Depending on the call-site the value  of `this` is set.

 ### Stand Alone Functions

-A stand alone function is a funciton that is not attached to an object.
+A stand alone function is a function that is not attached to an object.
 (It doesn't matter if the function is nested in many other functions or objects).

 #### With 'use strict' pragma

-If the 'use strict' is applied, `this` is set to undefined, in that execution.
+If the 'use strict' is applied, `this` is set to undefined, at the call-site.

 ```js
 'use strict'